-I worked in a smaller company, a high profile Australian sporting club, as a Corporate Sales Executive, selling Corporate Hospitality & Sponsorship opportunities, which allowed me to understand how to sell to SME (small to medium enterprise).
-The truth is, after studying so hard for six years while working, I wanted to do something fun for a while!
+I worked in a smaller company, a high profile Australian football club called the Hawks, as a Corporate Sales Executive, selling Corporate Hospitality & Sponsorship opportunities, which allowed me to understand how to sell to SME (small to medium enterprise).

-So many people told me beforehand how tough it would be to sell this kind of product but I wanted to do it anyway...and boy it was fun!
+The honest truth is, after studying so hard for six years while working, I wanted to do something fun for a while!

+So many people told me beforehand how tough it would be to sell this kind of product but I wanted to do it anyway...and geez it was fun!
 Part of the job was to entertain our Clients on game day by hosting events and interviewing the football players in front of the crowd.

-Walking someone out into the middle of the huge stadium full of 40,000 people cheering loudly, my heels sinking into the grass as I walked, at the start of the match, when they won the opportunity to toss the coin, and so many other awesome perks!
+One of the things I had to do was to someone out into the middle of the huge stadium full of 40,000 people cheering loudly, my heels sinking into the grass as I walked, at the start of the match, when they won the opportunity to toss the coin, and so many other awesome perks!

-Memories I will never forget.
+These are memories I will never forget.

-This is where I learned how to use inspiration as a tool in Sales, linking the products I could provide to a Client's enjoyment and passions (and those of their Clients whom they could entertain at the football!)!
+This is where I learned how to use inspiration as a tool in Sales, linking the products I could provide to a Client's enjoyment and passions (and those of their Clients, whom they could entertain at the football!)!